f-str/rrun/README.md

 # RRun

 `rrun` is a resource-friendly application launcher for the [i3wm](https://i3wm.org/), written in pure Rust.
-It provides a simple way to start applications from directly from the command line.
+It provides a simple way to start applications directly from the command line.

 ## Installation